Fit as a Mama Bear

 Instructions

-• Grind the nuts into a flour- leave some texture if you like.
-In a large bowl combine the first five ingredients.
+• Grind the nuts into a flour- leave some texture if you like, but not too many chunks or the cookies won't hold.

-• In a smaller bowl, melt the coconut oil and combine the liquid ingredients.
+• In a smaller bowl, melt the coconut oil and whisk together the liquid ingredients.

 • Pour wet into dry and mix until combined.
 Let sit for 2-3 minutes to let the arrowroot absorb.

-• Lay a piece of saran wrap on the counter and place the cookie dough into the center.
+• Lay a piece of plastic wrap on the counter and place the cookie dough into the center.
 Wrap into a ball and place in the fridge for 30-60 minutes to firm up.

 • Preheat the oven to 325 degrees.